Renato J Figueiredo, PhD

-- The Social VPN project is an example of an application combining social networks and the IPOP virtual networks to allow users to easily create authenticated, private point-to-point networks with their social peers.
+- The PerSoNet project is an example of an application combining social networks and the IPOP virtual networks to allow users to easily create personal virtual networks and authenticated, private point-to-point networks with their social peers.

 - The iDigBio project is the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.

 I am a Professor of Electrical and Computer Engineering at the University of Florida.
 I am affiliated with the Advanced Computing and Information Systems (ACIS) Laboratory.